Understanding your S-Corp K-1: What every shareholder needs to know

 Understanding this distinction is fundamental to shareholder K-1 reporting.
 The form tells the IRS what you owe in taxes.
 Your bank account tells you what you have to pay it with.
 Those are different numbers.

-The Schedule K-1 1120S, explained in detail, would take dozens of pages.
+Primarily Box 1 (ordinary business income), Box 16 (distributions), and the separately stated items in Boxes 2-10, each treated differently on your personal return.
+The Schedule K-1 1120S, explained in full, would take dozens of pages.
 But most S-corp shareholders need to understand only a handful of key boxes.

 Box 1: Ordinary business income or loss.
 This is the main number for most professional service firm owners.
 It reports your share of the company's net income from operations.
 If the S-corp had $300,000 in revenue and $200,000 in deductible expenses, Box 1 shows your share of the $100,000 profit.